 Follow us on Instagram @heinemannpub to stay up to date on the latest books, your favorite authors, and upcoming events!

-Sonja Cherry-Paul has taught middle school English for twenty years.
+Sonja Cherry-Paul, EdD, has taught middle school English for twenty years.
 She is a literacy consultant who served on the Jane Addams Children’s Book Award committee for ten years.
 Sonja leads presentations about literacy at national conferences and provides professional development for educators on reading and writing instruction and racial literacy.

 She is the coauthor, with Dana Johansen, of the titles Teaching Interpretation and Flip Your Writing Workshop.